husonlab/splitstree6/doc/user-manual.md

 #### Super Network

-The "Super Network" algorithm takes a Trees block as input and produces a Splits block as output.
+The *Super Network* algorithm takes a Trees block as input and produces a Splits block as output.
 It computes a super network using the Z-closure method.
 The algorithm has the following options:

 `EdgeWeights = {AverageRelative | Mean | TreeSizeWeightedMean | Sum | Min | None}` -
-determine how to calculate edge weights in resulting network `SuperTree =  <Boolean>` - enforce the strong induction property, which results in a super tree `NumberOfRuns =  <Integer>` - number of runs using random permutations of the input splits `ApplyRefineHeuristic =  <Boolean>` - apply a simple refinement heuristic `Seed =  <Integer>` - set seed used for random permutations `HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional network Reference: [@Husonetal2004]
+determine how to calculate edge weights in resulting network

+`SuperTree =  <Boolean>` - enforce the strong induction property, which results in a super tree

+`NumberOfRuns =  <Integer>` - number of runs using random permutations of the input splits

+`ApplyRefineHeuristic =  <Boolean>` - apply a simple refinement heuristic

+`Seed =  <Integer>` - set seed used for random permutations

+`HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional network

+Reference: [@Husonetal2004]

 #### Trees Filter

-The "Trees Filter" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Trees Filter* algorithm takes a Trees block as input and produces a Trees block as output.
 It allows the user to interactively filter trees.

 #### Trees Filter More

-The "Trees Filter More" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Trees Filter More* algorithm takes a Trees block as input and produces a Trees block as output.
 It provides several options for filtering trees.
 The algorithm has the following options:

-`RequireAllTaxa =  <Boolean>` - keep only trees that have the full set of taxa `MinNumberOfTaxa =  <Integer>` - keep only trees that have at least this number of taxa `MinTotalTreeLength =  <Double>` - keep only trees that have at least this total length
+`RequireAllTaxa =  <Boolean>` - keep only trees that have the full set of taxa

+`MinNumberOfTaxa =  <Integer>` - keep only trees that have at least this number of taxa

+`MinTotalTreeLength =  <Double>` - keep only trees that have at least this total length

 #### Trees Edges Filter

-The "Trees Edges Filter" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Trees Edges Filter* algorithm takes a Trees block as input and produces a Trees block as output.
 It provides several options for filtering trees.
 The algorithm has the following options:

-`MinEdgeLength =  <Double>` - keep only edges that have this minimum length `MinConfidence =  <Double>` - keep only edges that have this minimum confidence value `UniformEdgeLengths =  <Boolean>` - change all edge weights to 1 `Rescale =  <Boolean>` - rescale each tree to total length of 100
+`MinEdgeLength =  <Double>` - keep only edges that have this minimum length

+`MinConfidence =  <Double>` - keep only edges that have this minimum confidence value

+`UniformEdgeLengths =  <Boolean>` - change all edge weights to 1

+`Rescale =  <Boolean>` - rescale each tree to total length of 100

 #### Tree Selector

-The "Tree Selector" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Tree Selector* algorithm takes a Trees block as input and produces a Trees block as output.
 It allows the user to select one from a list of trees.
 The algorithm has the following options: